 I do not thrive this kind of life, to be honest.
 I am an introvert at heart, and I often find myself longing for space to breathe, for wide open quiet moments to myself.
 For the seasons of life when there’s just not enough of that, I love yoga.

 Yoga is an excellent way to relieve stress, which makes it an excellent way to improve overall health.
 Continuous mental and physical stress has many negative effects on the body, including but not limited to headaches, upset stomach, elevated blood pressure, chest pain and insomnia.
-If it goes unchecked, stress can cause serious damage to not only the mind, but the body.
+If it goes unchecked, stress can cause serious damage to not only the mind, but also the body.
 Yoga can help you counteract such stress in a few ways.

 The Connection of the Body to the Mind

-The mind and body are certainly connected; they are generally mirror images of one another.
+The mind and body are certainly connected; generally, they are mirror images of one another.
 We often find ourselves trying in vain to confront one or the other individually; yoga goes a step further by confronting tension in both the body and the mind.

 Releasing Physical Tension With Yoga Poses

 We are hard-wired to experience muscle contractions when we’re under intense stress.
 If we’re in physical danger, our bodies are designed to flood with the adrenaline necessary to get us out of danger quickly.
 Today, we live in a society that is filled with stress that isn’t usually brought on by a life-or-death situation, but our bodies interpret it the same way.
-Muscle best online casino australia tension is part of our body’s defense mechanism against stressors.
+Muscle tension is part of our body’s defense mechanism against stressors.

 One of the best ways to release muscle tension is to actively engage the contracted muscle, intentionally stretching and lengthening them.
 This is one of the focuses of the physical practice of yoga.
 Stretching and muscles and holding that stretch counteracts the body’s natural instinct to tighten the muscle in response to stress.